saul/fsharp-type-safety-talk/slides.md

 ---

-# Who I am
+# Hello!

-- Hi, I'm Saul
+Hi, I'm Saul

-- Joined G-Research as a grad in Sept 2016
+Joined G-Research as a grad in Sept 2016

-- Was an intern in RQRD (now RQS and RQF) for 3 months in 2015
+Previously an intern in RQRD (now RQS & RQF) for 3 months in 2015

 ---

 # What I am not

-- An expert in functional programming
+An expert in functional programming

-- Here to be a zealot
+Here to be a zealot

-- Speaking from an ivory tower
+Speaking from an ivory tower

 ---

 # Introduction

-- TODO
+Whirlwind tour of how F# enables stronger type safety compared to other languages.

+Some of the concepts have been talked about more thoroughly already.

+Others have only been touched upon and I'll expand on.

+.important[
+    Key takeaways will be starred and highlighted like this.
+]

+**Let's go!**

 ---